demhademha/tweak-development-guide/chapter-1.md

 8. You've successfully logged into your device using ssh

 ## unc0ver, chimera and  electra (devices not using the procursus bootstrap)
-1. go to the cherries repo (added by default) and install "localssh"
+1. go to the chariz repo (https://repo.chariz.com) and install "localssh"
 2. Install "openssh" (unc0ver users go to the bingner repo, electra and chimera jailbreak users go to the chimera repo)
 3. Open settings, > tap the I icon next to the    wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
 4. Open ish,